a-poor/Funky.jl/README.md

 I started this package when working on another Julia package, [QuickAPI.jl](https://github.com/a-poor/QuickAPI.jl) and found myself looking for some of this functionality.
-Rather than add it as a sub-module in `QuickAPI.jl`, I figured it would be better to write it as a separate package.
+Rather than add it as a sub-module in `QuickAPI`, I figured it would be better to write it as a separate package.